DeMux42/AE2NetworkDesigns/README.md

 To learn more and see the existing custom shapes, please refer to the [Draw.io Custom Shapes](./Draw.io%20Custom%20Shapes.md) file.

 **We look forward to your contributions and helping build a valuable resource for the AE2 and Minecraft community!**

----

-Thank you for contributing to the AE2 Network Designs repository!